-On appeal, the Kentucky Court of Appeals found that Hobbs violated his duty of loyalty to the LLC only after an unfortunate and unnecessary diversion through the business corporation act204 and various decisions on fiduciary duties, such as Steelvest.205 Only the Patmon decision's conclusion focused on the language of KRS § 275.170(2) and (correctly) identified it as the statutory recitation of the standard of loyalty for Kentucky LLCs.206 Thereafter, the Court determined that Hobbs had violated his duty of loyalty207 and was liable for damages but only after: (a) stating that Kentucky courts have not determined comment to Prototype section 401, "Irrespective of the provisions in the operating agreement, whether an LLC is 'manager-managed,' as that phrase is used in the Act, depends on whether the articles of organization so provide."
+On Patmon's appeal, the Kentucky Court of Appeals found that Hobbs had violated his duty of loyalty to the LLC only after an unfortunate and unnecessary diversion through the business corporation act159 and various decisions on fiduciary duties such as Steelvest.160 Only the opinion's conclusion focused on the language of KRS section 275.170(2) and (correctly) identified it as the statutory recitation of the standard of loyalty for Kentucky LLCs.161 Thereafter, the Court determined that Hobbs had violated his duty of loyalty162 and was liable

-201. See Ky.
+157 See Ky.
 REV. STAT.
 ANN. § 275.170(2) (addressing requirement of disinterested approval of what is otherwise a conflict of interest transaction).

-204. Treating, it would seem, the corporate model of fiduciary duties in general and its duty of loyalty in particular as the normative paradigm for all business organizations, a point of reference neither supported in the decision nor supportable in general.
+159 Treating, it would seem, the corporate model of fiduciary duties in general and its duty of loyalty in particular as the normative paradigm for all business organizations, a point of reference neither supported in the decision nor supportable in general.
 Rather, choice of entity matters.
 The rights, duties and obligations of participants in different types of business structures are different depending upon the type selected.
-Patmon, 280 S.W.3d at 593-94.
 There likely exist no normative rights and duties, with the exception of the contractual obligations of good faith and fair dealing, that apply universally to business organizations irrespective of form.

-205. Patmon, 280 S.W.3d at 598.
-See also Steelvest, Inc. v.
+160 Steelvest, Inc. v.
 Scansteel Service Center, Inc., 807 S.W.2d 476 (Ky.
 1991).

-206. Patmon, 280 S.W.3d at 598.
+161 280 S.W.3d at 598.
 Consequent to this decision, KRS § 275.170(2) was amended to expressly label it as the LLC Act's duty of loyalty provision.
 See KY.
 REV. STAT.
 ANN. § 275.170(2) as amended by 2010 Acts, ch.
 133, § 32.

-207. Patmon, 280 S.W.3d at 593.
-As detailed in a leading treatise on partnership law, "A partner cannot, without the consent of his partners, acquire for himself a partnership asset, e.g., by substituting a contract with himself for one with the partnership...."
+162 As detailed in a leading treatise on partnership law, "A partner cannot, without the consent of his partners, acquire for himself a partnership asset, e.g., by substituting a contract with himself for one with the partnership."
 ALAN R. BROMBERG, CRANE AND BROMBERG ON PARTNERSHIP 390 at note 59 (West 1968) (citations omitted).
 "Nor may he divert to his own use or profit a 'partnership opportunity."
 Id. at 391, note 62 (citation omitted).
+See also II ALAN R. BROMBERG AND LARRY E. RIBSTEIN, for damages but only after: (1) stating that Kentucky courts have not determined whether members have a duty of loyalty163 (notwithstanding that the statute makes it clear that they do);164 (2) a discussion of a possible breach of the duty of loyalty by Hobbs in the context of an LLC because he acted inconsistently with the statutory conflict of interest provision of the business corporation act;165 and (3) discussing whether the existence of an opportunity is dependent upon the ability of the LLC to exercise it166 and is therefore subject to a "futility defense."167

-See also II ALAN R. BROMBERG AND LARRY E. RIBSTEIN, BROMBERG AND RIBSTEIN ON PARTNERSHIP (hereinafter "BROMBERG & RIBSTEIN ON PARTNERSHIP") § 6.07(c) (listing, as an example of taking an unauthorized benefit from partnership property "taking over a partnership contract") (citations omitted); Mason v.
+BROMBERG AND RIBSTEIN ON PARTNERSHIP (hereinafter "BROMBERG & RIBSTEIN ON PARTNERSHIP") § 6.07(c) (listing, as an example of taking an unauthorized benefit from partnership property "taking over a partnership contract") (citations omitted); Mason v.
 Underhill, No. 2006-CA-002144-MR (Ky.
 App.
 May 5, 2008) (quoting 59A Partnership AM.JUR.2D § 295 (2003) for the proposition a "partner has a duty to share with the partnership those business opportunities clearly related to the subject of its operations.").